Field Sets - Concatenation

 Concatenation allows you to combine the values from two or more fields into a single field.
-Concatenated fields can use all field types: text, pick lists, constant, autofill, concatenation, and date.
+Concatenated fields can use all field types: text, lists, constant, autofill, concatenation, and date.
 You can specify the separator character/delimiter or to not use a separator between fields.

-About Concatenation
+Understand Concatenation

 All fields that will be used in the concatenation must already exist in the field set.
-Ensure all columns of pick lists have a field within the Field Set.
+Ensure all columns of lists have a field within the Field Set.
 If you add a new field which will be used in the concatenation, save the Field Set first, then add the new field to the concatenation.

-Examples of a concatenated field:
+Examples of a Concatenated Field

-- Final Creative Name = {Brand}_{Line of Business}_{Deployment Date}_{Campaign Name}_{Language}_{Format}
+• Final Creative Name = {Brand}_{Line of Business}_{Deployment Date}_{Campaign Name}_{Language}_{Format}

-- Campaign Name = {Campaign Name}:{Campaign Code}-{Deployment Date}_{Geo}{Language Abbreviation}_{Additional Campaign Details}
+• Campaign Name = {Campaign Name}:{Campaign Code}-{Deployment Date}_{Geo}{Language Abbreviation}_{Additional Campaign Details}

-- Click Through URL = {Domain Link}/{Geo Abbreviation}-{Language Abbreviation}
+• Click Through URL = {Domain Link}/{Geo Abbreviation}-{Language Abbreviation}

-- Google Creative Name = {Geo}|{Year}-{Retail Season}|{Format}|{Size}|{Audio/Visual Details}|{Creative ID}
+• Google Creative Name = {Geo}|{Year}-{Retail Season}|{Format}|{Size}|{Audio/Visual Details}|{Creative ID}

 Concatenate Fields in a Field Set